Venum Challenger 2.0 Headgear Review

 About the headgear

 The Venum Challenger 2.0 Headgear is predominantly black, with the details picked out in either black, neon orange or neon yellow, matching with the rest of the neon Venum Challenger range.
 You can also get it in white with black highlights, with a mostly similar design.
-Personally I bought the black with black detailing because I love how understated and minimal it looks, however the orange and yellow options are really bold and vibrant, so there’s a good range and no doubt something for everybody.
+Personally I bought the black with black detailing because I love how understated and minimal it looks.
+However the orange and yellow options are really bold and vibrant.
+There’s a good range of choices and no doubt something for everybody.

 Other than the word Venum written across the forehead, and the logo on the back, you can’t really see much else on the full-black version, however the other versions pick details out brilliantly, with spikes around the jaw, ears and seams of the headgear.